JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 * If a plugin declares at least _one_ module dependency in its <path>plugin.xml</path> file, the plugin is loaded if an IntelliJ Platform-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.

 ## Modules

 A _module_ represents a built-in plugin that is a non-removable part of a product.
 Some modules are available in all products, and some modules are available only in some, or even just one product.
 This section identifies and discusses modules of both types.

 ### Declaring Incompatibility with Module

 Starting in 2020.2, a plugin can declare incompatibility with an arbitrary module by specifying `<incompatible-with>` containing module ID in its <path>plugin.xml</path>.

 ### Modules Available in All Products

-A core set of modules are available in all products based on the IntelliJ Platform.
+A core set of modules is available in all products based on the IntelliJ Platform.
-These modules provide a set of shared functionality.
+These modules provide a set of shared functionalities.
 The following table lists modules that are currently available in all products.

 > All plugins should declare a dependency on **`com.intellij.modules.platform`** to indicate dependence on shared functionality.